apache/seatunnel/README.md

 - High demand in resource: Existing data integration and data synchronization tools often require vast computing resources or JDBC connection resources to complete real-time synchronization of massive small tables.
 This has increased the burden on enterprises to a certain extent.
 - Lack of quality and monitoring: Data integration and synchronization processes often experience loss or duplication of data.
 The synchronization process lacks monitoring, and it is impossible to intuitively understand the real-situation of the data during the task process.
 - Complex technology stack: The technology components used by enterprises are different, and users need to develop corresponding synchronization programs for different components to complete data integration.
-- Difficulty in management and maintenance: Limited to different underlying technology components (Flink/Spark) , offline synchronization and real-time synchronization often have be developed and managed separately, which increases thedifficulty of the management and maintainance.
+- Difficulty in management and maintenance: Limited to different underlying technology components (Flink/Spark) , offline synchronization and real-time synchronization often have be developed and managed separately, which increases the difficulty of the management and maintainance.

 ## Features of SeaTunnel